-Beloglazov et al. already reported that, for their algorithm, local regression leads to better results than the static approach [4].
-In Table 12, it can be seen that actually all algorithms benefit from load prediction.
+In Table 16, it can be seen that, in terms of energy consumption, actually all algorithms benefit from load prediction.
 However, it is interesting to note that the relative improvement of the algorithms can be quite different: in particular, the results of the best-performing algorithms improve only marginally (e.g., 3% in the case of Guazzone), whereas the improvement is much larger for the less successful algorithms (e.g., 18% in the case of Beloglazov).
 A possible explanation is that the best algorithms per se react quickly to the important changes in the workload, whereas other algorithms react more slowly and hence benefit from load prediction.
 Interestingly, the three best algorithms yield significantly better results even without load prediction than the remaining four algorithms with load prediction.